Land Use - Aquaculture

 - Registration under the Land Based Finfish Waste Control Regulation

-- Authorization to allow another person to act on an applicant’s behalf.
+- Letter of Agency to allow another person to act on an applicant’s behalf.

-The DFO Pacific Region Aquaculture Website has information about the regulation of the aquaculture industry in BC and current information about active aquaculture licences.
+The DFO Pacific Region Aquaculture Website has information about the regulation of the B.C. aquaculture industry and current information about active aquaculture licences.

 Specific questions related to federal aquaculture licensing should be directed to the applicable email address:

-Refer to their website for more information regarding Transport Canada’s Navigation Protection Program, (NPP).
-Specific questions related to navigable water requirements should be directed to firstname.lastname@example.org or 604 775-8867.
+Refer to Transport Canada's website for more information regarding federal Navigation Protection Program.
+Specific questions related to navigable water requirements should be directed to email@example.com or 604 775-8867.

-Applicants are required to pay provincial application fees when submitting a request to use and occupy Crown land for the purpose of aquaculture or to amend an existing use authorized under the Land Act.
-Fees for new applications are identified in the Land Tenure Purpose and Application Fees Schedule (PDF) and fees for amendments are identified in the Land Tenure Miscellaneous Fees (PDF).
+Applicants are required to pay a provincial application fee when submitting an application for a new aquaculture site or to amend or replace an existing aquaculture tenure.
+Fees for new applications are identified in the Land Tenure Purpose and Application Fees Schedule (PDF) and fees for amendments and replacements are identified in the Land Tenure Miscellaneous Fees (PDF).

 NOTE: Please review the requirements carefully and submit a complete application.
-Some or all of the application fees are non-refundable in accordance with the refund policy.
+Some or all of the application fees are non-refundable in accordance with the Fee Refund Land Policy.

-Successful applicants are required to pay annual rent based upon a percentage of the land value determined by the program area.
-For more information about pricing please refer to the Land Use Operational Policy for Aquaculture (PDF).
+Successful applicants are required to pay annual rent based upon a percentage of the land value.
+For more information about pricing please refer to the Pricing Policy and the Land Use Operational Policy for Aquaculture (PDF).

-There are restrictions relevant to shellfish development.
-At this time, Fisheries and Oceans Canada will not accept applications under the Pacific Aquaculture Regulation for the following shellfish species:
+At this time, DFO will not accept applications under the Pacific Aquaculture Regulation for the following shellfish species:

 - Bay scallop